Dak'Art Biennial of African Contemporary Art

 The cost of this excursion is $2,480.00 per person.
 Pricing includes double occupancy hotel accommodations, breakfast, transportation, airport transfers, tours, entrance fees, select meals, taxes, fees & gratuities.
 Fees do not include airfare.

-A deposit of $250 secures your reservation and will be applied to trip costs.
-Space is limited.
+A deposit of $250 secures your reservation and will be immediately applied to reserve your hotel room.
+Your deposit is non-refundable.

 Trip fees may be paid at one time or in installments.
 All payments must be paid by April 15.
 If you opt to pay through installments please pay the first installment and we will invoice you monthly to remind you to make your payment.
 The first payment of $278.75 is due September 15.
 7 additional payments of $278.75 will be due on the 15th of each month with the final payment being due April 15.